Are you going to Winter Pride? Then read this...

 What should I do next?

-If you are not travelling to World Pride, it is still recommended that you ask about the vaccination at your next sexual health check up.
-Cases are more common in London, but it could spread as people travel within the UK and abroad for the summer so it's best that you take precautions.
+If you are not travelling to Winter Pride, it is still recommended that you ask about the vaccination at your next sexual health check up.
+Cases are more common in London, but it could spread as people travel within the UK and abroad so it's best that you take precautions.